-Your oral health must be evaluated prior to develop a plan of treatment.
-This must be a comprehensive evaluation of your teeth, gums, underlying support structure and bite to determinate candidacy for smile make over.
+Your oral health must be evaluated prior to developing a plan of treatment.
+This must be a comprehensive evaluation of your teeth, gums, underlying support structure and bite to determine candidacy for smile makeover.

 Diagnostic models represent the teeth, supporting tissue, and the relationship between upper and lower teeth in centric occlusion.
 They are often used as a diagnostic tool for the dentist to evaluate and create a treatment plan.
 They also serve as valuable instructional and illustrative aids during consultations.
 To create a study model, impressions are taken of each arch with an alginate material.
 Models are poured using a yellow dental stone or a white plaster material.

 A mock-up is the creation of a “trial smile”, allowing you the exciting prospect of actually being part of your own smile transformation.
 This simple procedure allows your dentist to apply tooth-colored filling materials to temporarily improve the shape and form of your teeth, to close spaces between teeth, or to simulate the ideal balance between the gum line and the teeth.
 In turn it allows you time to try out the newly created tooth shapes, with lips at rest and a full smile.
 This also gives you time to decide how the changes appeal to you and those viewing your new look.
 This approach is the most realistic way of experiencing the whole host of improvements that you and your dentist have envisioned.

 Digital dental photography allows for accurate determination of the incisal edge position, both horizontally and vertically.
 Photos used in this process also provides the following information: